tldr-pages/tldr/pages/linux/loginctl.md

 `loginctl show-session {{session_id}} --all`

-- Print the details of a specific user:
+- Print all properties of a specific user:

 `loginctl show-user {{username}}`